 Low power pulsed fiber lasers can be used for micro and nanoscale machining.
 When properly set these lasers will leave the machined surface free of any artifacts.

-Laserax has been improving low powered pulsed lasers for applications such as laser marking, laser cutting and laser cleaning.
+Laserax has been improving low powered pulsed lasers for applications such as laser marking and laser cleaning.
 For more information on the principle behind undutrial laser operation check this blog post.

 If you have an application that might benefit from the use of lasers, we’d be glad to discuss how our products might meet your requirements.